 - c.
 Levine v.
 Commissioner.
 Another pending intergenerational split dollar case is Estate of Levine v.
 Commissioner, Docket No. 013370-13.
 The Tax Court trial in Levine was held in November, 2017, and the post-trial briefs have been filed. - d.
 Detailed Discussion of These Cases.
-For a much more detailed discussion of these cases, see Item 13 of Estate Planning Current Developments and Hot Topics (December 2019) found here and available at here and available at here and available at <a href="https://example.com/www.bessemertrust.com/www.bess - 28.
-Late Filing Penalties Abated Where Full Estate Tax Payment Was Made Timely (But After the Original Due Date) and Reasonable Cause Existed for Late Filing, Estate of Skeba v.
+For a much more detailed discussion of these cases, see Item 13 of Estate Planning Current Developments and Hot Topics (December 2019) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.

+28. Late Filing Penalties Abated Where Full Estate Tax Payment Was Made Timely (But After the Original Due Date) and Reasonable Cause Existed for Late Filing, Estate of Skeba v.
 U.S. (D.C.
 N.J.
-October 3, 2019, superseded by decision on January 7, 2020) - a.
+October 3, 2019, superseded by decision on January 7, 2020)

+a.
 Basic Facts.
 In Estate of Skeba v.
 U.S., 125 AFTR 2d 2020-380 (D.C.
 N.J.
 January 7, 2020), superseding 124 AFTR 2d 2019-6265, (D.C.
 N.J.
 October 3, 2019), the IRS assessed a penalty for filing an estate tax return late, which it calculated as 25% of the amount of the unpaid estate tax on the original due date of the estate tax return.
 This was despite the fact that all of the estate tax (and more) had been paid timely by the time the return was actually filed.